 The type of breast cancer surgery that works best for you depends on the stage of cancer, size of cancer and your preferences.
-Before going for breast cancer surgery, you need to take some time and learn about various procedures recommended by your doctor.
+Before going for breast cancer surgery, you need to take some time and learn about symptoms of breast cancer and various procedures recommended by your doctor.

 Breast cancer surgery to remove only the cancer-targeted area is called lumpectomy.
 Specialists also call this treatment breast-conserving surgery.

 In this operation, the surgeon will remove cancer cells while bordering healthy tissues around it.
 They only leave healthy tissues behind.
 After this surgery, the patient has to undergo radiotherapy for some time to ensure cancer is removed.

 The breast cancer surgery to remove your complete breast is called mastectomy.
 In this procedure, the surgeon removes the entire breast tissue, including nipple and skin and the tissues covering the chest muscles.

 If the cancer cells have spread to the nearby lymph nodes in the breast, this cancer surgery is required immediately.
 The lymph nodes are used to filter damaged cells and bacteria from the lymphatic fluid.
 They also include cells to fight against infection.

 A team of best cancer doctor in India will check the lymph nodes for cancer cells during or before the operation.
 If cancer cells are present, the surgeon will remove all of the nodes near the breast.
 It might even require a second operation to remove cancerous lymph nodes.

 There are two main types of surgery for removing lymph nodes: